KarinaJin/poxvirus_BioE131_finalproj/README.md

 Name the output FASTA file as alignment.fa and with input order The file will be created after about 30 minutes - 1 hour using FFT-NS-1 (fast) strategy.

-## 6.0 Use biopython muscle fasttree to generate the tree file
+## 6.0 Use biopython muscle FastTree to generate the tree file
 Install FastTree using the following link: http://www.microbesonline.org/fasttree/#Install Use the following command to generate the tree.
 ```
-!fasttree -nt < alignment.fa > poxyvirusTree.nwk
+!fasttree -nt < alignment.fa > poxvirusTree.nwk
 ```

+Upload the alignment.fa file and the poxvirusTree.nwk file onto JBrowse by going to 'Add' in the top left corner and selecting 'Multiple sequence alignment view' nad uploading the files in their respective areas.

 ## 7.0 Interact with jbrowse
 Now, you can use JBrowse to see explore the linear synteny, genome sequence, genome annotation, 3D protein visualization, and pylogenetic trees of the five poxviruses.